-Whether you are entering China or already operating here, this blog post will guide you to better understand the China VAT tax system in 2021.
+Whether you are entering China or already operating here, this blog post will guide you to better understand the China VAT system in 2023.

 How is China VAT Tax Paid?

-As in many countries, VAT tax in China is added at each step throughout a supply chain through which a product (or service) progresses through towards its end user.
-Each time a product is enhanced, adding value, more VAT is added and must be paid.
+As in many countries, VAT in China is added at each step throughout a supply chain through which a product or service progresses towards its end users.
+Each time the value of a product is enhanced and added, more VAT is applied and must be paid.

 Since 1 April 2019, the standard rate of VAT is 13% for all VAT taxpayers.
 However, the applicable VAT rate for general VAT payers depends on the industry.
 Breakdown of applicable VAT rates per industry can be found in the table below.